Krishna7031/devops-unplugged/docker.md

 ## 📚 Content Coverage

-This section covers **Week 1, 2, & 3** of the Docker series from the newsletter:
+This section covers **Week 1, 2, 3, & 4** of the Docker series from the newsletter:
 - **Week 1**: Docker fundamentals, what it is, and why it matters
 - **Week 2**: Writing Dockerfiles and production-grade best practices
 - **Week 3**: Docker Compose and multi-container applications
+- **Week 4**: Docker registries, image tagging, and production deployment

 For complete context and deep explanations, refer to the full articles on the newsletter.